Long Weekend (1978 film): Production

 The script was the first feature script written by Everett De Roche, an experienced Australian TV writer.
 He was inspired by a trip he took on an Easter weekend to an isolated beach in New South Wales:

 I started LW as a way to avoid the TV-cop-show doldrums while still convincing myself I was "working".
 LW was a unique project because I began with no outline, no notes or research, very little idea as to where the story was going, and absolutely zero knowledge of screenplays.
 I simply started at page 1, scene 1, and made it up as I went.
 I had only a vague plan to write a kind of environmental horror story.
 My premise was that Mother Earth has her own auto-immune system, so when humans start behaving like cancer cells, She attacks.
 I also wanted to avoid a JAWS-like critter film.
 I wanted the LW beasties to all be benign-looking and not overtly aggressive.

 De Roche wrote the script in ten days.
 He showed it to Colin Eggleston, who had worked with him at Crawfords, and Eggleston decided to make the movie.
 Funds were obtained from Film Victoria and the Australian Film Commission.

 Shooting took place in March–April 1977 in Melbourne and near Bega in south-east New South Wales.
+A second unit in Tasmania captured scenes with Tasmanian devils and tiger quolls.
 The ending was originally different according to De Roche: